teambit/bit/README.md

 * **Turn any subset of files into a component** without changing your source code or file-system structure.
 Create multiple components with a single command.
 * **Develop and compose** components locally from any project, build and test them in any application environment.
 * **Discover components** you and your team love and trust.
-Measure and monitor components quality through auto-generated docs and test results.
+Measure and monitor component quality through auto-generated docs and test results.
 * **Universal control over your dependency graph.** Commit and test vast changes of dependencies and dependents at once.
 Bit components are also immutable.

 Bit is an Apache 2.0 open-source project, actively maintained by a full-time, venture-backed team.